 4. Don’t make excuses

 While it might be embarrassing in the short-term, owning your failure unequivocally will speak volumes about your character.
 Trying to shift the blame to anyone or anything but yourself can, on another level, also show that you are not able to separate your professional life from your personal life.
-Furthermore, blaming your personal circumstances can come off as overly defense.
+Furthermore, blaming your personal circumstances can come off as overly defensive.
 This could be a red flag that you are unable to take criticism.
-So, while boss will understand why you failed the bar (indeed, they were probably worried about it when they took the bar!) it might give him or her larger concerns about your ability to handle yourself professionally in the long term.
-So, do not be defensive!
-You are not the first person to fail the bar, and you certainly will not be the last.
+So, while your boss will understand why you failed the bar (indeed, they were probably worried about it when they took the bar!) it might give him or her larger concerns about your ability to handle yourself professionally in the long term.

 5. Be kind and gracious no matter what.